jesusBV20/source_seeking_2D/README.md

 This article presents an algorithm to solve the source-seeking problem of a scalar field with a swarm of robots.

-- Jesús Bautista Villar welcomes any inquiries or requests for further information and can be reached via email at <jesbauti20@gmail.com>.
+-> [Jesús Bautista Villar](https://sites.google.com/view/jbautista-research) is the maintainer of this repository.
+He welcomes any inquiries or requests for further information and can be reached via email at <jesbauti20@gmail.com>.